Algebraic models and arithmetic geometry of Teichm\"uller curves in genus two: Introduction

 \paragraph{Singular primes.} The first indication that the curves $\overline{W}_D$ have interesting arithmetic is the fact our low, positive genus examples are singular only at small primes.
 Our next two theorems suggest the following.

 To formulate a precise statement, we define

 The quantity $N(D)$ bears a striking resemblance to formulas in the arithmetic of ``singular moduli'' of elliptic curves \cite{Gross-Zagier}.
 The number $N(D)$ is also closely related to the product locus $P_D \subset X_D$ parametrizing polarized products of elliptic curves with real multiplication.
 The curve $P_D$ is a disjoint union of modular curves each of whose levels divide $N(D)$ (\cite{mcmullen:spin}, \S 2).
-In particular, the primes of bad reduction for $P_D$ all divide $N(D)$.
-For many of our examples, we find that the same is true of the primes of bad reduction for $\overline{W}_D$. \begin{thm} For discriminants $D \in \left\{ 21, 44, 53, 56, 60, 61 \right\}$, the curve $\overline{W}_D$ has bad reduction at the prime $p$ only if $p$ divides $N(D)$. \end{thm} For Weierstrass curves birational $\pp^1$ over $\qq$, we define the {\em cuspidal polynomial} $c_D(t)$ to be the monic polynomial vanishing simply at the cusps of $\overline{W}_D$ in the affine $t$-line and nowhere else.
-Our explicit rational parametrizations of genus zero Weierstrass curves yield the following genus zero analogue of Theorem \ref{thm:singularprimes}. \begin{thm} For $D \leq 41$ with $D \not \equiv 1 \bmod 8$ and $D \neq 21$, the cuspidal polynomial $c_D(t)$ is in $\zz[t]$ and a prime $p$ divides the discriminant of $c_D(t)$ only if $p$ divides $N(D)$. \end{thm} The primes of singular reduction for our models of low, positive genus Weierstrass curves are listed in Table \ref{tab:singularprimes} and the cuspidal polynomials for Weierstrass curves birational to $\pp^1$ over $\qq$ are listed in Table \ref{tab:cusppolys}.
+In particular, the primes of bad reduction for $P_D$ all divide $N(D)$ \cite{Silverman-Elliptic}.
+For many of our examples, we find that the same is true of the primes of bad reduction for $\overline{W}_D$. \begin{thm} For discriminants $D \in \left\{ 21, 44, 53, 56, 60, 61 \right\}$, the curve $\overline{W}_D$ has bad reduction at the prime $p$ only if $p$ divides $N(D)$. \end{thm} For Weierstrass curves birational $\pp^1$ over $\qq$, we give explicit parametrizations of $\overline{W}_D$ by the projective $t$-line in the auxiliary files.
+We define the {\em cuspidal polynomial} $c_D(t)$ to be the monic polynomial vanishing simply at the cusps of $\overline{W}_D$ in the affine $t$-line and nowhere else, and obtain the following genus zero analogue of Theorem \ref{thm:singularprimes}. \begin{thm} For $D \leq 41$ with $D \not \equiv 1 \bmod 8$ and $D \neq 21$, the cuspidal polynomial $c_D(t)$ is in $\zz[t]$ and a prime $p$ divides the discriminant of $c_D(t)$ only if $p$ divides $N(D)$. \end{thm} The primes of singular reduction for our models of low, positive genus Weierstrass curves are listed in Table \ref{tab:singularprimes} and the cuspidal polynomials for Weierstrass curves birational to $\pp^1$ over $\qq$ are listed in Table \ref{tab:cusppolys}.
+Note that it is conceivable that we could get a smaller set of bad primes by choosing a different parametrization.

 \paragraph{Divisors supported at cusps.} The divisors supported at cusps of $\overline{W}_D$ provide further evidence that Teichm\"uller curves are arithmetically interesting.
 The Fuchsian groups presenting Teichm\"uller curves as hyperbolic orbifolds are examples of Veech groups.
 Our next three theorems suggest that